Our key projects

 Read the Healthwatch Decision Making Policy & Procedure to find out how we decide on our key projects.

-Improving the quality of residential care homes in Wolverhampton is a local priority.
 As part of our partnership working with the City of Wolverhampton Council and the Care Quality Commission, we will use our statutory powers to ‘Enter and View’ publicly funded care homes in the city to speak to people about their experience of using the service.

-During these visits, we will look at the quality of service and the environment; collect feedback from patients, residents, carers, and relatives; and we may also speak to care home staff.
+During these visits, we look at the quality of service and the environment; collect feedback from patients, residents, carers, and relatives; and we may also speak to care home staff.
 We will identify areas for improvement and areas of best practice, and we will report our findings, including recommendations for change based on what people tell us.